dadhichharshit22/Hospital-Management-/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Authentication (CRUD) with Clerk:** User management through JWT Authentication, ensuring secure and efficient authentication.
+👉 **Authentication (CRUD) with JWT:** User management through JWT Authentication, ensuring secure and efficient authentication.

 👉 **Doctors (CRUD):** Comprehensive functionality for creating, reading, updating, and deleting Doctor, giving users full control over Hospital management.
 - **Create Doctor:** Users can effortlessly generate new events, providing essential details such as title, date, location, and any additional information.